Minimum Technical Standards for Admission

-St. John’s PA Education Program, its Admissions Committee and its
+Act.
+St. John’s PA Education Program, its Admissions Committee

-Academic Standings and Promotions Committee will not discriminate
+and its Academic Standings and Promotions Committee will not

-their functions, the program’s committees will be guided by the
+carrying out their functions, the program’s committees will be

-technical standards set forth in this proposal as standards
+guided by the technical standards set forth in this proposal as

-the program.
-This information is used in conjunction with policies
+completion of the program.
+This information is used in conjunction

-and procedures as delineated in the Student Handbook and the
+with policies and procedures as delineated in the Student

 Physician Assistant students are required to perform efficiently